-Component Description (1) ψ Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other unneeded components.
-Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of power.
-(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(3) Fn lock light On: The fn key is locked.
-For more information, see Hot keys (select products only) on page 16.
-(4) ٠, Keyboard backlight Illuminates the keyboard for higher visibility in low-light conditions.
-(5) Ø Mute light On: Computer sound is off.Off: Computer sound is on.
-(6) Ą Microphone mute light On: Microphone is off.Off: Microphone is on.
-(7) num lk Num lk light On: Num lock is on.
-(8) (cI 3) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
+Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(2) Ø Mute light On: Computer sound is off.Off: Computer sound is on.
+(3) Ą Microphone mute light On: Microphone is off.Off: Microphone is on.
+(4) num lk Num lk light On: Num lock is on.
+(5) (,I,) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
 NOTE: On some models, the wireless light is amber when all wireless devices are off.
+(6) \Box Sharing or presenting light On: Sharing is on.
+(7) C Call answer light On: Call answer is on.
+(8) 3 Call end light On: Call end is on.

-Buttons, speakers, and fingerprint reader
+Speakers and fingerprint reader